-As already noted, legislation of the kind recommended here would be unnecessary if the courts were reading and applying the Takings Clause properly.
+As already noted, measures of the kind recommended here would be unnecessary if the courts were reading and applying the Takings Clause properly.
 Because they are not, it falls to Congress to step in.
 Still, there is a certain anomaly in asking Congress to do the job.
 Under our system, after all, the political branches and the states represent and pursue the interests of the people within the constraints established by the Constitution; and it falls to the courts, and the Supreme Court in particular, to ensure that those constraints are respected.
-To do that, the Court interprets and applies the Constitution as it decides cases brought before it-often against the political branches or a state when an owner seeks either to enjoin a government action on the ground that it violates his rights or to obtain compensation under the Takings Clause, or both.
+To do that, the Supreme Court interprets and applies that law as it decides cases coming before it-often deciding against the political branches or a state when an owner seeks either to enjoin a government action on the ground that it violates his rights or to obtain compensation under the Takings Clause, or both.
 Thus, it is somewhat anomalous to ask or expect Congress to right wrongs that Congress itself may be perpetrating.
 Is not Congress, in carrying out the public's will, simply doing its job?

 Yes, that is part of its job.
-But members of Congress swear to uphold the Constitution, which requires them to exercise independent judgment about the meaning of its terms.
-And in that connection, they need to recognize that we do not live in anything like a pure democracy.
-The

-Constitution sets powerful and far-reaching restraints on the powers of all three branches of the federal government and, especially since ratification of the Civil War Amendments, on the states as well.
+But members of Congress swear to uphold the Constitution.
+That requires independent judgment about the meaning of the document's provisions.
+And in that connection, members need to recognize that we do not live in anything like a pure democracy.
+The Constitution sets powerful and far-reaching constraints on the powers of all three branches of the federal government and, especially since the ratification of the Civil War Amendments, on the states as well.
 Thus, the idea that Congress simply enacts whatever some transient majority of the population wants enacted, leaving it to the courts to determine the constitutionality of its acts, must be resisted.
 The oath of office is taken on behalf of the people, to be sure, but through and in conformity with the Constitution.
-Even if the courts fail to secure the liberties of the people, therefore, nothing in the Constitution prevents Congress from exercising the duties entailed by the oath of office.
-In fact, that oath requires Congress to step into the breach.
+Even if the courts fail to secure the liberties of the people, therefore, nothing in the Constitution prevents Congress from doing what the oath of office requires.
+Indeed, the oath requires Congress to step into the breach.

-There is no guarantee, of course, that Congress will do a better job of interpreting the Constitution than the Court has done.
-In fact, given that Congress is one of the political branches and thus an "interested" party, it could very well do a worse job.
-That is why the Framers placed "the judicial Power"-entailing, presumably, the power ultimately to say what the law is-with the Court, the nonpolitical branch.
-But that is no reason for Congress to ignore its responsibility to make its judgment known, especially when the Court is clearly wrong, as it is here.
-Although nonpolitical in principle, the Court does not operate in a political vacuum-as it demonstrated in 1937, unfortunately, after Franklin Roosevelt's notorious Court-packing threat.
+There is no guarantee, of course, that Congress will do a better job of interpreting the Constitution than the Supreme Court has done.
+In fact, given that Congress is one of the political branches and is thus an "interested" party, it could very well do a worse job.
+That is why the Framers placed "the judicial Power"-entailing, presumably, the power ultimately to say what the law is-with the Supreme Court, the nonpolitical branch.
+But that is no reason for Congress to ignore its responsibility to make its judgment known, especially when the Court is clearly wrong, as it often is here.
+Although nonpolitical in principle, the Supreme Court does not operate in a political vacuum-as it demonstrated in 1937, unfortunately, after Franklin Roosevelt's infamous Court-packing threat.
 If the Court can be persuaded to undo the centerpiece of the Constitution, the doctrine of enumerated powers, as it did after that extraordinary and unconscionable political interference, one imagines it can be persuaded by Congress to restore property rights to their proper constitutional status.

-Thus, to start, Congress should revisit and rescind or correct legislation that results in uncompensated regulatory takings-and enact no such legislation in future.
-In addition, however, Congress should enact a more general statute that specifies the constitutional rights of property owners under the Fifth Amendment's Takings Clause, drawing on common law principles to do so.
+Thus, as a start, Congress should revisit and rescind or correct legislation that results in uncompensated regulatory takings-and enact no such new legislation.
+In addition, however, Congress should pass either a joint resolution or a sense of the Congress resolution that specifies the constitutional rights of property owners under the Due Process and Takings Clauses, drawing on common-law principles to do so.